-- " Worksheet 5A: Self-Care Reflections - " Worksheet 5B: My Self-Care Plan
+- " Worksheet 5A: Self-Care Reflections - " Handout 5B: My Self-Care Plan

 The work we do day to day is very different from what most people do for a living.
-Many of us came to this field because of our passions, experiences, and love for our communities.
-We put our all into supporting those impacted by crime, working to keep people and communities safe, and providing the best opportunities for recovery, healing, and thriving.
+Many of us came to this field because of our passions and experiences.
+We put our all into supporting those impacted by crime, working to keep people and communities safe and providing the best opportunities for recovery, healing, and thriving.
 Often, this means long hours and hearing difficult stories.
 This dedication and focus can impact our personal lives.
 It is demanding work, and at times, it can feel as if it is thankless work.
-But our work-your work-matters, and it makes a difference.
-Self-care and community care are absolutely necessary for your safety, your health, the health of your relationships, the strength of your community, and the effectiveness of your work.
+Yet your work makes a difference.
+Self-care and community care are absolutely necessary for your safety, your health, the health of your relationships, the strength of your team, and the effectiveness of your work.